gfbett/messagingUtil/README.md

     - bootstrap: Server url to connect to (ex: localhost:9092)
     - topic: Name of the topic where the messages will be published
     - kafka.*: Properties starting with kafka will be passed without the kafka. prefix, for example using kafka.ssl.key.password will set the property ssl.key.password to the kafka client.
+    - truststoreEntry: a base64 encoded certificate to be added to the trust store of the kafka client
+    - keystoreKey: a base64 encoded key to be added to the key store of the kafka client
+    - keystoreChain: A base64 encoded certificate chain to be added to the key store of the kafka client
 - Consumer:
     - bootstrap: Server url to connect to (ex: localhost:9092)
     - topic: Name of the topic to consume
     - groupId: Group id for the consumer
     - kafka.*: Properties starting with kafka will be passed without the kafka. prefix, for example using kafka.ssl.key.password will set the property ssl.key.password to the kafka client.
+    - truststoreEntry: a base64 encoded certificate to be added to the trust store of the kafka client
+    - keystoreKey: a base64 encoded key to be added to the key store of the kafka client
+    - keystoreChain: A base64 encoded certificate chain to be added to the key store of the kafka client